kublermdk/abundantmars/proposals/ACeS - Resource Engine problem - How to remove the Rules for Rulers.md

 ## **Heart of the Problem**
-Anyway, we can now start getting to the heart of the issue.
+We can now start getting to the heart of the issue.

 Obviously with all the capabilities that the Resource Engine has, that comes with great power.
 As we know from Spiderman, **with great power comes great responsibility.**

 How do we ensure that what it's doing, it's doing in a fair way that's not exploiting the majority for the gain of a small minority?